 As we keep hearing in the news, we are in unprecedented times.
 We have never experienced a time in education like this.
 Thank you for all the amazing support you have given your child during distance learning.
 We know that everyone is in need of a break from online learning, however it is more important than ever that our children stay engaged in learning this summer.

 Summertime is a great time to help children investigate mathematical concepts in a variety of exciting ways.
 Playing games, telling math stories, solving real world problems, and using technology are just a few fun ways to help our students retain their number sense and to further develop their computational fluency.

-Jo Boaler, professor at Stanford University, writes, “It is really important to communicate ‘growth mindset’ messages to students… the latest research is telling us that students can reach any levels in math because of the incredible plasticity of the brain.”
-Our goal is to help your children believe in themselves and speak the language of mathematics more fluently.
-This packet provides many ideas for how to develop your child’s numeracy skills through fun and engaging math games and activities this summer.
 Attached are activity menus for each grade level with a variety of ways your child can engage in math activities this summer.
-Each child is asked to try to complete any 10 squares on the menu for the grade level they are entering in the fall over the course of the summer.
+We encourage each child to try to complete as many squares as they can on the menu for the grade level they are entering in the fall over the course of the summer.
 Squares can be colored in or circled to indicate which activities were completed.
-Please return the menu to your teacher at the beginning of the 2019-2020 school year.
+Please take a picture of your completed menu and submit it on the Summer Learning Google Classroom.

 Happy Learning!
 Best wishes for a safe, fun-filled, mathematical summer!